IlluviumGame/IIPs/iips/iip-30.md

 author: Illuvium Council (Collaborative)
 discussions-to: https://discord.gg/illuvium
 created: 2023-02-06
-updated: 2023-02-09
+updated: 2023-02-10
 ---

 ## Simple Summary:

 The Council is launching a new pricing strategy for its collection and album features, with reduced prices for standard and mega D1sks.
-Two new features, Alpha D1sks and Misprints and Launch Party Goals, will increase excitement and rarity.
+Three new features, Alpha D1sks and Misprints and Launch Party Goals, will increase excitement and rarity.
 The Illuvium marketing team has requested D1sks for promotion to make Illuvitars a more sought-after product.

 ## Overview: